hyperfiles-org/hyperfiles/readme.md

 ![hyperfiles schema](images/core_schema.png)

 ### Self-Assembling Data Structures
-This will be developed after a front-end that enables users to manually interact with the knowledge graph.
+These features will be developed after a front-end that enables users to manually interact with the knowledge graph.

 - [ ] Any data or job can be mixed and matched, enabling seamless composability across apps.
 - [ ] Fileformats are automatically detected & categorized when new data is entered or when new fileformats are created during queries and jobs.